Chieko Baisho

 In Japan, she is well known for her performance as Sakura in the Otoko wa Tsurai yo series from 1969 until 1995.
 In addition, she has acted in many films directed by Yōji Yamada since the 1960s.
 She won the award for Best Actress at the 5th Hochi Film Award for A Distant Cry from Spring.

+Career

 Voice acting

 She sometimes performs as a voice actress, such as "Sophie" in Howl's Moving Castle in 2004.
 Although different voice actresses usually played young and old Sophie in the foreign dubs of the film, Baisho performed both roles alone, as well as the film's theme song.

 Singing career

 She has had a career as a singer since her debut with the song "Shitamachi no Taiyō" in 1962, for which she won the "newcomer award" of the Japan Record Award.
 Her 1965 single, "Sayonara wa dance atoni", a cha-cha ballad, later had its melody inspire the 1992 song Moonlight Densetsu, the theme song of the first four seasons for the anime adaption of Sailor Moon.
 A cover by Mariko Takahashi would later appear in another Ghibli film, Only Yesterday.